 - Submitted to your Google Search Console.

-How to submit the sitemap to Google?
+How to Submit the Sitemap to Google?

+Once you have done with the sitemap creation, you should move to submit it.
 You have to make this submission through Google Search Console Sitemaps tools.
 Here you just input your sitemap URL and click on the ‘Submit’ button.

 Besides, you can also insert it through the robots.txt file.